Zum Inhalt springen

 STACKIT Edge Cloud Dashboard: Cluster Details (Multiple Control Planes).
 A screenshot of the STACKIT Edge Cloud web interface, showing the details page for a cluster named doc-cluster.
 The cluster is in the Ready state, running Kubernetes v1.33.0 and Talos v1.9.7-stackit.v0.24.0.
 The Control Plane Endpoint is 192.168.178.56:6443.
 Under Machines, three Control Plane nodes and one Worker node are listed, indicating a highly available Control Plane setup.
 The Cluster Proxy and Talos Proxy toggles are both disabled.

-3. Select a new valid version from the kubernetes dropdown.
+3. Select a new valid version from the Kubernetes dropdown.

 STACKIT Edge Cloud Dashboard: Cluster Update - Kubernetes Version Selection.
 A screenshot of the STACKIT Edge Cloud cluster details page for doc-cluster, showing the dropdown menu for selecting the Kubernetes version.
 The available versions are v1.31.3, v1.32.1, and v1.33.0 (currently selected).
 A warning notes: "Changing the Kubernetes version will trigger an upgrade/downgrade of the cluster."
 This illustrates the process of initiating a Kubernetes version change.